jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Next Tasks
+- don't draw blood on liquid by checking liquid bounds
+- take a break
 - Finish force movement refactor (see stash)
     - fix climbing out of liquid for player and units
     - fix wall collisions